LOYOLA UNIVERSITY CHICAGO

 Students will be able to discuss the meanings of research and of research traditions within the social sciences, to recognize and discuss various epistemologies, traditions, designs, theories, ethical issues and components of qualitative research, to analyze qualitative studies in terms of design, methodology, validity, findings, ethics and conclusions in oral and written critiques, to conceptualize, design, and implement a small-scale qualitative study, and to interpret and present research study findings

-RMTD 421 Educational Research II: Building a Body of Evidence With Quantitative Methods (3 Credit Hours)
+RMTD 421 Educational Research II: Building a Body of Evidence Quantitative Method (3 Credit Hours)

 This course introduces students to the theories, traditions and components of quantitative research in the social sciences, integrating basic design principles of quantitative research with commonly used statistical methods for analyzing data from these designs.